iq-motion-control/iq-module-communication-doc/docs/index.rst

 * C++
 * Matlab

-The intention of these guides is to teach you how to quickly communicate with an VertiqModule using our API.
+The intention of these guides is to teach you how to quickly communicate with a Vertiq Module using our API.
 You may proceed with a `Getting Started` guide on the left